CVMix/CVMix-src/README.md

 [CMake](https://cmake.org/) can be used in GUI mode.
 Further information can be found on the CMake web-page.
 Below is provided the command line commands to configure and compile CVMix.
-Note that CVMix has been build on Windows using VisualStudio and the Intel Fortran compiler.
+Note that CVMix has been build on Windows using VisualStudio and the Intel Fortran compiler but NetCDF support has not been tested.

 In this recipe CVMIX\_BASE s a convinience environmental variable pointing to the CVMix source directory.
 It is possible to execute the following commands